 I’ve been working with my hands from a very tender age – the picture at the bottom of this page shows me at 12 years old, with some models that I’ve made.
 I started making furniture in 1986, after graduating from college.
 I had studied design and engineering at the University of Pennsylvania and thought it would be useful to get some real-world experience before entering graduate school.
 It didn’t take long to abandon that plan – making furniture is fun.
 Unlike architecture, furniture makers operate without the restrictions of building codes and engineering reviews.
 Also, I turned out to be good at it.
 Working with wood is endlessly fascinating.
 Building a custom conference table and furniture business has been a pleasure as well.
 Each successful project leads to more opportunities to improve our designs and operations.

 I enjoy working with my clients and get a special thrill when I hear from someone who has been using my work for years and is still delighted with it.
 Business is often a challenge, but I have the good fortune of following a profession where everyone ends up happy at the end of the transaction.

 We grew from me and some cheap tools to 22 highly skilled craftspeople, an array of the most modern computer-controlled equipment, and a 33,000 square foot shop.
 But some things never change: the best furniture is made one piece at a time with skilled hands and love of the craft.
 I have been fortunate to gather an extraordinary set of talented woodworkers.
 Together we bring amazing things to life.
-So, don’t be afraid to think outside the box – if it’s made of wood, we can build it.

 Thank you for your interest in our work.
 Give me a call if you have any questions.